Are you still rocking your little one to sleep and waking up frequently? Here’s how to get your baby to sleep through the night.

 1. Change your mindset

-Trouble is, these habits have enabled your baby to rely on external aids to fall asleep instead of finding his own soothing methods.
+Trouble is, your baby’s sleep habits have enabled her to rely on external aids to fall asleep instead of finding her own soothing methods.

-Let’s say you’ve always rocked your baby to sleep, as I did.
-It’s difficult to expect him to fall asleep on his own if he hasn’t had any opportunities to even try.
-He’s only doing what you’d been instilling from the get go.
+Let’s say you’ve always rocked her to sleep, as I did my own baby.
+It’s difficult to expect her to fall asleep on her own if she hasn’t had any opportunities to even try.
+She’s only doing what you’d been instilling from the get go.

-Think of helping your child sleep through the night as giving him the chance to sleep on his own, unaided.
+Think of helping her sleep through the night as giving her the chance to sleep on her own, unaided.

 2. Ditch the external aids

-The rocking, the nursing, the swaddles and the multiple pacifier wake ups—all these tactics are unsustainable in the long run.
+The rocking, nursing, swaddles, and multiple pacifier wake ups—all these tactics are unsustainable in the long run.

-They’ve worked for a while because that’s all your baby has gotten used to, but you might have noticed that even the vigorous rocking and other sleep aids aren’t working anymore.
-Or perhaps you’re simply too sleep deprived because your baby wakes up every hour to even function the next day.
+They’ve worked for a while because that’s all your baby has gotten used to.
+But you might have noticed that even the vigorous rocking and other sleep aids aren’t working anymore.
+Or you’re simply too sleep deprived (because she wakes up every hour) to even function the next day.

-These sleep aids worked for the first few months and were even necessary, especially during the newborn stage.
+These sleep aids worked for the first few months and were even necessary, especially for newborn babies.
 But now, it’s time to ditch them.

 Imagine your perfect sleep situation and write it down.
-For me, I wanted to be able to lay my baby down awake, unswaddled and in his crib.
-Make your perfect sleep situation your goal, whether that means ditching the pacifier or not having to rock him to sleep.
+For me, I wanted to be able to lay my baby down awake, without a swaddle, and in the baby’s crib.
+Make your perfect sleep situation your goal, whether that means ditching the pacifier or not having to rock her to sleep.

-As hard as it is in the first few days, it’s critical to remove the external aids you don’t want your baby to use any longer.
-These are the crutches that prevent your baby from learning how to sleep on his own.
+As hard as it is in the first few days, it’s critical to remove the external aids you don’t want her to use any longer.
+These are the crutches that prevent her from learning how to sleep on her own.

 3. Do strategic check ins

-An easy way to allow your child to learn to fall asleep is to decide whether to check in to begin with.
+An easy way to allow your baby to learn to fall asleep is to decide whether to check in to begin with.

 Many babies talk or whimper, even in their sleep, but after a few seconds, they settle themselves back to sleep.
-Problem is, if you go in during one of these whimpers, you’re likely waking him up all the way than if you had stayed put and allowed him to settle down and go back to sleep.
+But if you go in during one of these whimpers, you’re likely waking her up all the way than if you had stayed put and allowed her to settle down and go back to sleep.

-If he does need your attention, keep your check in short—30 seconds at most—and maintain a subdued manner.
-Try not to pick him up or even pat him—that only upsets him even more.
-He’s thinking, Why are you just patting me?
+If she does need your attention, keep your check in short—30 seconds at most—and maintain a subdued manner.
+Try not to pick her up or even pat her—that only upsets her even more.
+She’s thinking, Why are you just patting me?
 Rock or nurse me to sleep like you usually do already!

-The purpose of the check in isn’t necessarily to soothe him to sleep, either.
-You might notice, in fact, that he gets more upset when you check in.
+The purpose of the check in isn’t necessarily to soothe her to sleep or offer lots of cuddles, either.
+You might notice, in fact, that she gets more upset when you check in.

-But you do want to check in so he knows you’re still there and for you to attend to any issues that may come up (if he has poop or is in an awkward position, for example).
+But check in so she knows you’re still there and for you to attend to any issues that may come up (if she has poop or is in an awkward position, for example).